-During the CVD process, a thin wafer of a diamond crystal is placed in a sealed chamber and heated to 800 °C. Then the chamber is filled with a carbon-rich gas, such as methane, and get ionized into plasma using lasers, microwaves or other.
-The ionization breaks the molecular bonds in the gas and pure carbon gets deposited on the wafer of a diamond crystal (usually HPHT synthetic) growing a gemstone atom by atom, layer by layer.
+During the CVD process, a thin wafer of a diamond crystal is placed in a sealed chamber and heated to 800°C. Then the chamber is filled with a carbon-rich gas, such as methane, and get ionized into plasma using lasers, microwaves or others.
+The ionization breaks the molecular bonds in the gas, and pure carbon gets deposited on the wafer of a diamond crystal (usually HPHT synthetic), growing a gemstone atom by atom, layer by layer.

 How to Identify Synthetic Diamonds

 Although synthetic diamonds have the same crystal structure and chemical composition as natural ones, the diamond growing process leaves unique features in the finished products.
 These features help to tell synthetic diamonds apart from natural ones and even allow to identify which method has been used to grow the diamond.

 The biggest concern about synthetic diamonds is the non-disclosure of their origin and being sold as natural ones.
 The main thing to realize is that most synthetic diamonds are responsibly disclosed to be lab-created.
 There are many different industry terms such as synthetic, man-made, cultured or created diamonds, and they all mean the same thing – the diamond is not natural.

 The majority of synthetic diamond manufacturers are serious organizations that are upfront about their products.
 Some companies even laser inscribe their diamonds’ girdles to mark them as lab-grown.
 Moreover, lab-grown diamond creators never miss the moment to highlight the ethical source of their product.